Anne Mandall Johnson

-Dame Anne Mandall Johnson DBE FMedSci (born 30 January 1954) is a British epidemiologist, known for her work in public health, especially the areas of HIV, sexually transmitted infections and infectious diseases.
+Dame Anne Mandall Johnson (born 30 January 1954) is a British epidemiologist, known for her work in public health, especially the areas of HIV, sexually transmitted infections and infectious diseases.

 Education

 Johnson's family were involved in medicine.
 She chose to study at the University of Cambridge and received a Bachelor of Arts (BA) in Medical Sciences, Tripos Part I in 1974, intercalating a year studying social and political sciences during this degree.
 After graduating, uncertain whether to continue with medicine, she took a gap year in South America that gave her direction for her career.
 She spent most of her time in Caracas, Venezuela but also with Yanomami people who lived along the Orinoco river.
 This made her understand the importance to people's health of their environment and socioeconomic status.
 In 1978, she completed her clinical training at the University of Newcastle upon Tyne and received her Bachelor of Medicine/Bachelor of Surgery (MBBS) in Clinical Medicine.
 In 1979, she received a Master of Arts from the University of Cambridge.

 Her initial post as a GP was in a deprived community in Newcastle-upon-Tyne.
 To support her increasing interest in the broader determinants of people's health, especially preventive measures to avoid the need for clinical treatments, she then undertook specialist training in epidemiology, earning a Master of Science (MSc) in Public Health and Epidemiology from the London School of Hygiene and Tropical Medicine in 1984.
 This subject, essential to public health, had not been included in her medical training.
 It led her into the area of public and economic policy and politics later in her career.